 George Washington Prize

 The prize recognizes the year’s best works on the nation’s founding era, especially those that have the potential to advance broad public understanding of American history.

-The award recognizes the best book on military history in the English-speaking world distinguished by its scholarship, its contribution to the literature, and its appeal to both a general and an academic audience.
+The award recognizes the best book on American military history in English distinguished by its scholarship, its contribution to the literature, and its appeal to the broadest possible general reading public.